Drafted: ROUND: 1 - Pick Number: 23 (MIN)

 - All-Atlantic Coast Conference first team (and third team as an all-purpose player) 2021

 - Started 13 of 14 games he played (all but Michigan State in the Peach Bowl)

 - Had 100 receptions for 1,593 yards (15.9 avg) with 17 touchdowns (tied for most in the nation) 2021

 Scouting Report: Strengths

-- Has elite athletic ability and deep speed, outstanding cutting ability, and good hands and toughness
+- Has good athletic ability and some deep speed, outstanding cutting ability, reliable hands, and surprising toughness

 - Has consistently put up outstanding numbers at the college level - established himself as the top receiver in the nation